jfergu90/Simple-Expense-Tracker/projectroadmap.md

       -I have created a README and projectroadmap.md to keep in track of my idea and my project roadmap.

-[Work-in-progress] 5.
+[Done] 5.
 Review the python code from the references

       -I have ran the code and saw some features.
 There is a feature where I can record my expense that asks me to include the category and the reason behind the expense.
 My   expense was not recorded so I have to find out why.
             -found out the reason why I could not record my expenses.
 I had to initialize an expense database first.